 PhDBiological Psychology, University of Wisconsin-Madison (2008)

 The broad aim of my laboratory’s multi-disciplinary research program is to understand the mechanisms that contribute to the development of anxiety and mood disorders.
-Most of our work is focused on identifying the neural basis of individual differences in anxious temperament, behavioral inhibition, and negative emotionality.
-These traits first emerge early in development and, when extreme, confer increased risk for the development of anxiety disorders, depression, and co-morbid substance abuse.
-To understand the origins of this liability, we use a broad spectrum of tools, including multimodal brain imaging (MRI, PET), acute pharmacological manipulations, peripheral physiological measures, eye-tracking, ecological momentary assessment (EMA), and behavioral assays.
+Most of our work is focused on discovering and understanding the nature and brain bases of fear, anxiety, and negative affect.
+To this end, we leverage a broad spectrum of tools, including multimodal brain imaging (MRI, PET), acute pharmacological manipulations, peripheral physiological measures, eye-tracking, ecological momentary assessment (EMA), and clinical and behavioral assays.